build-on-aws/content/tutorials/ddb-streams-to-eb-pipes/index.md

 ```

 We have now learned how to transform and filter the inputs.
 Notice that there is also the Enrichment feature.
 This is useful if you want to enrich the data using a Lambda function, a Step Function or another API that can perform more complex transformations or even add data from other sources before it gets returned to the pipe.

+## Clean-up

+To clean-up your AWS account, remember to delete the following:

+* The CloudWatch log group in the CloudWatch Console
+* The Eventbridge pipe, as well as the custom bus and the rule.
+* The DynamoDB Table.
+This will automatically delete the stream.
+Make sure to not check the box for "Create an on-demand backup of GameScores before deletion."

 ## Conclusion